How Live in Care Can Help With Mobility Issues

 - Make sure that they are putting on footwear correctly and that they are using suitable footwear for the activity they are undertaking.

-- Socialise and getting out and about more, especially if your loved one is no longer driving and/or they have challenges with getting public transport.
+- Socialise and get out and about more, especially if your loved one is no longer driving and/or they have challenges with getting public transport.

 How we can help